mikkosulonen/dbt_hackathon/hackathon/README.md

 Verify from Snowflake.

 Congrats!
 That's it.
-You just deployed everything to prod (given that we already had the same src-tables in place...).
+You just "deployed" everything to prod (given that we already had the same src-tables in place...).

 ### Expanding on what we did, and other nice stuff to mention
 #### Macros, hooks